 ElderShield is a severe disability insurance scheme to help Singaporeans pay for their long-term care if they become severely disabled.
 It was launched in 2002.
 At launch, the plan (ElderShield 300) pays a maximum of $300 per month for 60 months.
 Subsequently, it was enhanced (ElderShield 400) to pay a maximum of $400 per month for 72 months.

-ElderShield is an opt out scheme.
-Which means that at age 40, when you are invited to participate in the scheme, if you do not write in to indicate your wish to opt out, you are automatically enrolled in the plan.
+ElderShield is an opt-out scheme.
+Which means that at age 40, when you are invited to participate in the scheme, if you do not write in to indicate your wish to opt-out, you are automatically enrolled in the plan.

 The insurers appointed by Ministry of Health (MOH) in 2002 to operate ElderShield are Great Eastern Life and NTUC Income.

-In October 2016, The ElderShield Review Committee was appointed with then task of enhancing the current ElderShield.
+In October 2016, The ElderShield Review Committee was appointed with the task of enhancing the current ElderShield.
 The review was necessary because Singapore’s need for long-term care will rise with an ageing population.
 1 in 2 healthy Singaporeans aged 65 could become severely disabled in their lifetime.
 While Government subsidies, personal savings and family support will continue to provide significant support, there is room for insurance to play a bigger role in helping Singaporeans prepare for their long-term care needs through risk-pooling.
 In addition, the current ElderShield payout of $400 per month for 72 months might not be enough as medical cost has gone up over the years and because of advanced medical technology, the severely disabled are living longer.